bigMackD/Glyloop/.ai/prd.md

 Title: Link Dexcom Sandbox
 Description: As a user, I want to link my Dexcom Sandbox account so Glyloop can import my CGM data.
 Acceptance Criteria:
-- The app uses OAuth/PKCE for Dexcom Sandbox.
+- The app uses OAuth for Dexcom Sandbox.
 - On success, the Data Sources screen shows linked status.
 - On failure, I see an actionable error.